yast/yast-installation/doc/proposal_api.md

 If any parameter is marked as "optional", it should only be specified if it contains a meaningful value.
 Do not add it with a `nil` value.

-It is recommended to use from yast2 Installation::ProposalClient as base class for new clients.
-This base class do automatic method dispatching.
+It is recommended to use Installation::ProposalClient as base class for new clients.
+This base class, implemented in yast2-yast, provides automatic method dispatching.

 ### MakeProposal
 Makes proposal for installation.